saragomes/chauffeur_prive_tests/README.md

 # Chauffeur Privé Tests

-Those scripts implements automated tests for Chauffeur Privée End to End Web application scenarios.
+These project implements automated tests for Chauffeur Privée End to End Web application scenarios.
 These tests is implemented on Cucumber.js and WebDriverIO.

 # webdriverio-cucumber-js